X-ZELL breaks new ground for fluorescence microscopy

 Basel, June 2018 – Dr Sebastian Bhakdi, CEO of cancer detection start-up X-ZELL Inc., has outlined a ground-breaking new microscopy technique in the June edition of Methods & Protocols.

+“Immunofluorescence staining has become an essential tool in pathology and the biomedical sciences, and yet we’re only just starting to leverage the full potential behind it,” Dr Bhakdi explained.
 “The problem is that visualizing technologies haven’t kept up with progress in the immunostaining field – especially when it comes to moving from a research lab to clinical routine.
 As a result, many scientists are still unable to tap the technology’s full potential.”

 According to Dr Bhakdi, traditional widefield fluorescence microscopy “simply hasn’t been up to the task” until now because it’s usually restricted to imaging three or four fluorophores only.
-“Cutting-edge technologies like X-ZELL Cryoimmunostaining™, however, allow us to venture into whole new territories in that space.”
+“Cutting-edge technologies like Cryoimmunostaining™, however, allow us to venture into whole new territories in that space.”

 Even advanced visualisation technologies such as confocal laser scanning microscopy and imaging flow cytometry often fail to add value, he continued.
 “While they overcome many shortcomings of traditional microscopy, they not only require extremely expensive equipment, but also sophisticated and slow downstream data processing.